 5. See Clingmans Dome Before It Closes

 The road to the highest point in the Smoky Mountains National Park officially closes on Dec.
 1st, because is difficult to plow snow and ice on this high elevation road in the winter.
-As a result, November is the last time many of us can enjoy panoramic mountain views from the summit of Clingmans Dome in 2016.
+As a result, November is the last time many of us can enjoy panoramic mountain views from the summit of Clingmans Dome before winter sets in.

 If you don't want to wait until March to see beautiful mountain views from the highest elevation in the national park, grab a good winter coat and take a drive to Clingmans Dome!